 Regardless of what you are hunting, the following things can make it easier to catch your prey.

 1 – Be Terrain Specific

 The old-timers in hunting would go out into the wild in denim and a shirt.
 Now we know better.
-We realize that animals can recognize patterns that are out of place in their surroundings and can therefore scare easily.
+We realize that animals can recognize patterns that are out of place in their surroundings and can therefore be scared easily.
 If you blend in with your terrain, you minimize the risk of that deer or buck knowing that you are there.
-Look for terrain specific hunting clothes.
+Look for terrain-specific hunting clothes.

 2 – Dress in Layers